lirios/lirios.github.io/README.md

 Liri Web site
 =============

-This is the Liri Web site based on [Jekyll](https://jekyllrb.com/).
+This Liri Web site is based on [Jekyll](https://jekyllrb.com/).

 ## Development setup

-Install the following stuff the first time:
+Install the following stuff, if the first time:

 ```sh
 gem install bundler